 #1 Lodge & Restaurant

 We know that our area produces the best fishing in the state, but we don’t claim to be the only fishing lodge with access to this area.
 So why stay with us?
-Learn more about our Lodge & Property to see why our guests have rated us the #1 Lodge AND Restaurant on TripAdvisor.
+Learn more about our Lodge & Property to see why our guests have rated us the Top Lodge AND Restaurant on TripAdvisor.
 The best fishing is of utmost importance, but where you stay (and what you eat) is what takes your experience from good to unforgettable!

 Average Size Halibut Caught in Alaska (By Location)

 Wife doesn’t like to fish as much as you?
-Bring your wife and another couple who are in the same boat. (no pun intended) Fish for two days together.
-The scenery and the whales are in such abundance that even non-fishermen enjoy the experience.
+Bring your wife and another couple who are in the same boat. (no pun intended) The scenery and the whales are in such abundance that even non-fishermen enjoy the experience.
 Since these are inland waters the wives won’t get seasick and if the weather is a little wet they can curl up on a bench in the warm cabin and enjoy a good book while you are bringing home the bacon, (halibut).